Franco Fontana: Biography

-Style and Critical Reception
+Style and critical reception

-Fontana is especially interested in the interplay of colours.
-His early innovations in colour photography in the 1960s were stylistically disruptive.
+Fontana is especially interested in the interplay of colors.
+His early innovations in color photography in the 1960s were stylistically disruptive.
 According to art critic Giuliana Scimé, Fontana "destroyed all the structures, practices, and technical choices within the Italian tradition."

 Fontana uses 35mm cameras, and as noted by Iwan Zahar, deploys distant viewpoints with telephoto lenses to flatten contours in a landscape of crops and fields into bands of intense, saturated colour.
 This is an effect that Franco Lefèvre has described as 'dialectical landscapism'.
 Of his use of colour in his 2019 retrospective exhibition Sintesi ('Synthesis') at Fondazione Modena Arti Visive, curator Diana Baldon has observed;

 “His bold geometric compositions are characterised by shimmering colours, level perspectives and a geometric-formalist and minimal language...By adopting this approach during the 1960s, Fontana injected a new vitality into the field of creative colour photography for then multicolour was not in fashion in art photography...The way Fontana shoots, dematerialises the objects photographed, which loose three-dimensionality and realism to become part of an abstract drawing”.

 Aside from the rural landscape Fontana has applied his graphic sensibility to other subjects: city architecture, portraiture, fashion, still-life and the nude.

 Fontana's photographs have also been used as album cover art for records produced by the ECM Records jazz label.